 - governing law

-A schedule is appended, detailing products to be covered by the agreement, services to be provided by the consultant, territory and fees, commission and expenses.
+A schedule is attached, detailing products to be covered by the agreement, services to be provided by the consultant, territory and fees, commission and expenses.

 You may also find these contracts of use:

 Who can use this Agency Agreement?
 Any manufacturer or supplier of goods or services can use this agency agreement.
 What is this Agency Agreement for?
 The agreement sets out the terms on which the “principal”…

 What is this agent agreement template for?
 This agent agreement is suitable for a company (or individual) that wishes to act as sales agent for a manufacturer or supplier.
 The terms of the agreement are…